lingui/js-lingui/docs/tutorials/react.rst

 Things are getting a bit more complicated, but i18n is a complex process.
 At least we don't have to write this message manually!

-Beware of zero!
+Beware of zeroes!
 ---------------

 Just a short detour, because it's a common misunderstanding.

-You may wonder, why following code doesn't work as expected:
+You may wonder, why the following code doesn't work as expected:

 .. code-block:: jsx